1jour1vin

 Reasoned

-Fermentation and maceration for about 3 weeks
+Fermentation and maceration for approximately 3 weeks

-30 months in French oak barrels
+Aged for 30 months in French oak barrels

 Alcohol content